 A DWI conviction will result in a criminal penalty, including potential incarceration, fines, and more.
 Penalties for even a first-time DWI in New Mexico could include up to 90 days imprisonment and fines of up to $500.
 Mandatory penalties include an ignition interlock device (IID) installation, DWI school, alcohol screening and compliance with recommendations, community service, and license revocation.

 Associated penalties will also increase in severity if they involve prior DWI convictions or aggravating factors, such as great bodily harm or the death of another person.
+Always get legal advice before handling the seven stages of a DUI case in NM courts.

 Part 2: MVD Administrative Hearing